 Pass Merit Distinction LO1 Examine the context and purpose of accounting P1 Examine the purpose of the accounting function within an organisation.
 P2 Assess the accounting function within the organisation in the context of regulatory and ethical constraints.
 M1 Evaluate the context and purpose of the accounting function in meeting organisational, stakeholder and societal needs and expectations.
 D1 Critically evaluate the role of accounting in informing decision-making to meet organisational, stakeholder and societal needs within complex operating environments.
-LO2 Prepare basic financial unincorporated and small baccordance with accounting standards.
+LO2 Prepare basic financial statements for unincorporated and small business organisations in accordance with accounting principles, conventions and standards.
 P3 Prepare financial statements from a given trial balance for sole traders, partnerships and not-for-profit organisations, to meet accounting principles, conventions and standards.
 M2 Produce financial statements from a given trial balance, making appropriate adjustments.
 LO2 and LO3 D2 Critically evaluate financial statements to assess organisational performance using a range of measures and benchmarks to make justified conclusions.
-LO3 Interpret financial statements P4 Calculate and present financial ratios from a set of final accounts.
-P5 Compare the performance of an organisation over time using financial ratios.
-M3 Evaluate the performance of an organisation over time. using financial ratios with reference to relevant benchmarks.
+LO3 Interpret financial statements P4 Calculate and present financial ratios from a set of final accounts.P5 Compare the M3 Evaluate the performance of an organisation over time. using financial ratios with reference to relevant benchmarks. performance of an organisation over time using financial ratios.